kubeflow/website/content/docs/started/getting-started.md

           - Strong isolation and update semantics - your cluster is updated within a short period after upstream Kubernetes releases.
-          - Built-in support for enabling an already-installed GPU:
+          - Built-in support to enable an installed GPU:
             `microk8s.enable gpu`
       * MicroK8s requires Linux.
 If you are not on a Linux machine, or you want to confine your Kubeflow to a disposable machine, the installation guide